 - Always cut the fruit into large pieces before placing the pieces in the blender.

-- Use any dairy milk or nondairy milk that you like including but not limited to cow’s milk, almond milk, oat milk, cashew milk, soy milk, or coconut milk.
+- You can use any dairy or nondairy milk you like, including cow’s milk, almond milk, oat milk, cashew milk, soy milk, or coconut milk.

 - Start out with a small amount of milk and see if that is enough for the blender to get moving.
 If not, add more milk in small increments.

-- Smoothies are best consumed promptly after being made, but you can store them in the fridge for about an hour without compromising taste.
+- Smoothies are best consumed promptly after being made, but they can be stored in the fridge for about an hour without compromising taste.

 https://www.smalltownwoman.com/wp-content/uploads/2019/05/Beth-1.pdf